Noel (given name)

-Noel derives from the old French Noël "Christmas", a variant (and later a replacement) of nael, which itself derives from the Latin natalis "birth".
+Noel derives from the Old French "Noël", meaning "Christmas".
+It is a variant (and later replacement) of "nael", which itself comes from the Latin natalis, meaning "birth".
 The term natalis dies (birth day) was long used in Church Latin in reference to the birthday of Christ—or in other words: Christmas.
-In modern English, a Noel can also be used to refer to a Christmas carol.
+In modern English, a Noel can also refer to a Christmas carol.
+The spelling with a diaeresis over the "e" (Noël) is used to indicate that the two vowels are pronounced separately rather than as a diphthong.